 The Union Avenue Utilities Improvement Project - Contract 1 work was completed in May of 2018, which included utility and roadway improvements between Main Street and Walnut Street.

-Shortly thereafter, the Contract 2 portion of the Union Avenue Utilities Improvement Project will commence.
+The Contract 2 portion of the Union Avenue Utilities Improvement Project commenced in May 2018.
 Construction for Contract 2 will be conducted in phases and is set to take place over two construction seasons, 2018 and 2019.

 The existing water mains are 60 to 130 years of age and are near the end of their useful life.
 Replacement is needed to ensure adequate fire protection and domestic supply.
 The sewer pipes are also 50 to 100 years old, undersized, susceptible to high infiltration rates and frequently experience blockages.
 Contract 2 work will include the removal of pavement and concrete road base, replacement of sewer and water pipes and services, and improvements to drainage and stormwater treatment systems.